 In Flare’s latest release, you can customize the display in pretty significant ways, so maybe it will help end the dated tripane output look and feel.

 Many of the API doc sites are single-website experiences.
-The API docs are usually part of the main website, not a link that opens in its own window, separate from the other content.
+The API docs are usually part of the main website, not a link that opens in its own window and frame, separate from the other content.

 If you can output a format that another site can consume, great.
 But if you split and divide the user into separate sites, you’re following a less common pattern with API doc sites.

 If you’re hoping for developers to contribute to the documentation, it’s going to be hard to get buy-in if you’re using a HAT.
 HATs are tools for writers, not developers.
 (Then again, if you don’t expect developers to contribute, then this becomes a moot point.)